Making payments from the SRA Compensation Fund

 - Any payment is likely to be repaid shortly either through the insurer or the re-mortgage.

-- We agree to make a loan to the applicant.
-We agree interest with him and a monthly repayment.
-We secure the loan with a charge on his house.
+We agree to make a loan to the partner.
+We agree interest with him and an appropriate repayment plan.
+We secure this loan with a charge on his house.

 If you require further assistance, please contact the Professional Ethics helpline.